JayWebDevCom/Vending-Machine-Project/README.md

 - The vending machine must respond to show that the correct product is provided along with the correct change.

+### Configuration
+- This Console Application is built using Visual Studio Community. run `Program.cs` for the interactive app.

 ### Design
 I separated the responsibilities of the vending machine project into three classes - Vending Machine, Product and Calculator.
 They are described below.

 ![classdiagram](images/classdiagram.jpg)

 ### Vending Machine Class
 * Responsible for interacting with the customer.